JoeyStanley/real/_posts/2020-12-18-boustrophedonically.md

 > Okay, I'm trying something out.
 I have this histogram with one very tall bar and many shorter ones.
 So to save space, I made that tall bar follow the edge of the plotting area boustrophedonically---my favorite word!---but I'm not sure if I like it.
 Thoughts?

-I then showed a plot that looked somethig like this:
+I then showed a plot that looked something like this:

 <img width = "85%" src="/images/plots/boustrophedon/boustrophedon.png">